Highlights and updates

 The ACA’s health insurance tax no longer applies after the end of 2020.
 So lawmakers in New Mexico considered legislation in 2020 (H.B.278) that would have replaced the federal tax with one levied by the state and use the revenue to make health coverage and health care more affordable for people who buy plans through New Mexico Health Connection.
 Although the legislation passed in the House in February 2020, it died in the Senate without getting a hearing.

-H.B.122 would add a new tax of roughly 2.75 percent of premiums, which is very similar to the federal health insurance tax that applied until the end of 2020.
-The money generated by this additional tax would be directed to a Health Care Affordability Fund, administered by the New Mexico Office of the Superintendent of Insurance to “reduce health care premiums and cost-sharing for New Mexico residents who purchase health care coverage on the New Mexico health insurance exchange; provide resources for planning, design, and implementation of health care coverage initiatives for uninsured New Mexico residents; and provide resources for administration of state health care coverage initiatives for uninsured New Mexico residents.”
+Under S.B.317, New Mexico will add a new tax of roughly 2.75% of health insurance premiums, starting in 2022.
+This amount will be very similar to the federal health insurance tax that applied until the end of 2020.
+The money generated by this additional tax will be directed to the Health Care Affordability Fund, administered by the New Mexico Office of the Superintendent of Insurance to “reduce health care premiums and cost-sharing for New Mexico residents who purchase health care coverage on the New Mexico health insurance exchange; provide resources for planning, design, and implementation of health care coverage initiatives for uninsured New Mexico residents; and provide resources for administration of state health care coverage initiatives for uninsured New Mexico residents.”

 Colorado enacted a similar bill in 2020, designed to extend funding for the state’s existing reinsurance program and also provide additional state-based subsidies to make coverage and care more affordable.

-California began offering state-based premium subsidies in 2020, and New Jersey began offering state-based subsidies in 2021.
-Washington is considering legislation and proposals that would create state-based premium subsidies as of 2022.
+California began offering state-based premium subsidies in 2020 (although they are no longer necessary as long as the American Rescue Plan’s subsidy structure remains in place), and New Jersey began offering state-based subsidies in 2021.
+Washington has enacted legislation that creates a state-funded subsidy program as of 2023.
 Massachusetts and Vermont both also have state-funded subsidies for lower-income residents.

 CO-OP closed at the end of 2020; two new insurers joined state’s marketplace; remaining insurers decreased average premiums